josephbeuysmum/Dertisch/README.md

 `Dertisch` is still in beta at version `0.3.2`.
 No official timescale exists for ongoing development, but present suggestions are as follows:

--   remove `DT` namespaces from classes etc.
--   *dry protocols* for metaphorically-named functions and properties, so that injected properties can be cast from, par exemple, a `DTWaiter` to a `DTpresenter` at runtime;
+-   *dry protocols* for metaphorically-named functions and properties, so that injected properties can be cast from, par exemple, a `Waiter` to a `Presenter` at runtime;
 -	make classes, structs, and protocols that can be made internal and/or final just that;
 -	make utils functions native class extensions instead;
+-   remove remaining `DT` namespaces;
--	move optional `DTKitchenMembers` into their own repos to minimise the footprint of the core framework;
+-	move optional `KitchenMembers` into their own repos to minimise the footprint of the core framework;
 -	new `MetricsSousChef` for serving device-specific numeric constants;
 -	new `FirebaseIngredient`;
 -	instigate Redux-style 'reducer' process for kitchen classes so they can become structs that overwrite themselves;
 -	replace `endShift()` functions with weak vars etc?;
 -	force `DTCoreData` to take `dataModelName` at start up;
--	reintroduce timeout stopwatch to `DTUrlSession`;
+-	reintroduce timeout stopwatch to `UrlSession`;
--	complete list of MIME types in `DTUrlSession`;
+-	complete list of MIME types in `UrlSession`;
 -	create example boilerplate app;
 -   remove fatal errors.